wklchris/sphinx-simrofy-theme/docs/_sources/Documentation.rst.txt

             Warning.

     github_user
         Github username.
-It will create a icon-weblink on the headbar that allows others visit your Github profile page ``https://github.com/GITHUB_USER``\ .
+It will create a icon-weblink to ``https://github.com/GITHUB_USER``\ on the headbar that allows others visit your Github profile page.

     github_repo
         (Only valid when :term:`github_user` is specified)